pcaston/OpenPeerPower.github.io/source/_integrations/almond.markdown

 ha_domain: almond
 ---

 [Almond](https://almond.stanford.edu/) is an open, privacy-preserving virtual assistant by [Stanford Open Virtual Assistant Lab](https://oval.cs.stanford.edu/).
-It allows you, among other things, to control Home Assistant using natural language.
+It allows you, among other things, to control Open Peer Power using natural language.
 Once installed, it will be available on Lovelace via the microphone icon in the top right.

 Almond consists of three parts:

-- Almond Server: Knows about Home Assistant and your data.
+- Almond Server: Knows about Open Peer Power and your data.
 Executes your sentences.
 - LUInet: Neural network that converts your sentences into Thingtalk programs.
 - Thingpedia: Skills that provide the building blocks for Thingtalk programs.